 Marine Biology and Ecology Option

-This option is offered within the following major(s):
+This option is available within the Biology major at the following location:

 The Marine Biology and Ecology option is designed to give students a strong background in the biology of marine organisms and their habitats.
 The core biological sciences background of the Biology major is coupled with field and laboratory course work in marine biology, ecology, conservation, and oceanography.
-The option emphasizes research and includes experiential courses completed in residence at the OSU Hatfield Marine Science Center in Newport, Oregon.
+The option emphasizes research and includes experiential courses completed in residence at the OSU Hatfield Marine Science Center (HMSC) in Newport, Oregon.
 Additional research or internship experience is strongly recommended for option students, and three credits can be applied to the option electives.
 The Marine Biology and Ecology option provides excellent preparation for graduate programs in marine biology.
 Students completing the Marine Biology and Ecology option cannot seek the Marine Biology minor.

 Option Code: 027

-At least one term in residence at Hatfield Marine Science Center is required (spring or summer).
-The 15-credit BI 450 course is taught each spring term at Hatfield Marine Science Center and is by application only.
+At least one term in residence at Hatfield Marine Science Center (HMSC) is required (spring or summer).
+The 15-credit BI 450 course is taught each spring term at HMSC, requires junior standing, and is by application only.
 The course covers marine invertebrates, algae and fishes, as well as sections on marine ecology, conservation and policy.
 It also includes an undergraduate research project.
-Students apply to, and are accepted, the fall term before the spring they plan to attend.
-Applications are available at the Integrative Biology Office in Cordley Hall.
-The summer term at Hatfield does not require an application and includes a variety of marine courses.
+Applications to BI 450 are available the fall before attending in the Integrative Biology Office in Cordley Hall.
+The summer term at HMSC does not require an application and includes a variety of excellent marine courses.

 For further information, see MyDegrees or the Integrative Biology website.